Foundations of Black Hole Accretion Disk Theory: Three Destinations in Kerr's Strong Gravity

+The ZAVO frame defines a \textit{global} standard of rest with respect to distant stars: a telescope that points to a fixed star does not rotate in the ZAVO frame.
+Considering its kinematic invariants one sees that the ZAVO frame is non-inertial ($a_\mu \not = 0$), rigid ($\sigma_{\mu\nu}= 0$, $\Theta = 0$), and not surface-forming ($\omega_{\mu\nu} \not = 0$).
+At infinity, i.e., for $r \rightarrow \infty$, it is $(\eta^\nu \eta_\nu)=g_{tt} \rightarrow -1$, and therefore $n^\mu \rightarrow \eta^\mu$.
+For this reason, $\eta^\mu$ is called the \emph{stationary observer} at infinity.
+The ZAVO vectors $\eta^\mu$ and $n^\mu$ are timelike outside the region surrounded by the surface $g_{tt} = 0$, called the \textit{ergosphere}.
+Inside the ergosphere $\eta^\mu$ and $n^\mu$ are spacelike.
+This means that inside the ergosphere, the \textit{conserved} energy of a particle (i.e., the energy measured ``at infinity''), as defined by (\ref{constant-motion-energy}), may be \textit{negative}.

-where $N^i$ and $n^i$ project into the space normal to the respective observer.
-These two frames rotate with respect to each other with the frame-dragging angular velocity $\omega = -g_{t\phi}/g_{\phi\phi}$.
-The ZAMO frame is timelike everywhere outside the black hole horizon.
-Thus ({\it outside the horizon}) the ZAMO measures a particle or photon with momentum $p_i$ to always have a positive energy $E = - p_i n^i > 0$.
-However, $\eta^i$ is spacelike, i.e. $(\eta\eta) > 0$, outside the horizon and inside the ergosphere of the Kerr geometry.
-Inside the ergosphere, energy measured by the stationary observer at infinity could be negative, $E^{\infty} = - p_i N^i < 0$.
-Penrose \cite{penrose_69} considered a process in which, inside the ergosphere, a particle with energy $E > 0$ decays into two particles with energies $E^{\infty}_1 > 0$ and $E^{\infty}_2 = - |E^{\infty}_2| < 0$.
+Penrose~\cite{penrose_69} considered a process in which, inside the ergosphere, a particle with energy $E^\infty > 0$ decays into two particles with energies $E^{\infty}_+ > 0$ and $E^{\infty}_- = - |E^{\infty}_-| < 0$.
 The particle with positive energy escapes to infinity, and the particle with the negative energy gets absorbed by the black hole.
-Then, because $E^{\infty}_1 = E - E^{\infty}_2 = E + |E^{\infty}_2| > E$, one gets a net gain of positive energy at infinity.
-The source of energy in this {\it Penrose process} is the rotational energy of the black hole.
-Indeed, the angular momentum absorbed by the black hole, $J^{\infty}=p_i\xi^i$ is necessarily negative (in the sense that $J^{\infty}\omega_H <0)$, and this follows from
+Then, because $E^{\infty}_+ = E - E^{\infty}_- = E + |E^{\infty}_-| > E$, one gets a net gain of positive energy at infinity.
+The source of energy in this \textit{Penrose process} is the rotational energy of the black hole.
+Indeed, the angular momentum absorbed by the black hole, $J^{\infty}=p_i\xi^i$ is necessarily negative (in the sense that $J^{\infty}\omega_H <0)$, which follows from